CNCLgithub/Algorithms-of-the-Mind/README.md

 # Connect to your Jupyter Notebook

-Now, go back to your tmux screen and click on the link that starts with `http://127.0.0.1:8888`
+Now, go back to your `tmux` screen and click on the link we mentioned above, the one that starts with `http://127.0.0.1:8888`

 You (should) have arrived!: A Jupyter Notebook screen in your `Algorithms-of-the-Mind` folder.

+Happy model building!